Business Proposal Format: An Ideal Proposal Structure

 • Projected deadline

-Most business proposals stop at including a pricing table and jump straight to the conclusion.
+Most business proposals include a pricing table and then jump straight to the next steps, without really diving into the pricing details.

 You can focus on your value-add by: